IBM/ibm-spectrum-scale-install-infra/docs/README.REMOTEMOUNT.md

 Features
 -----------------------------

-- Remote Mounts FS with API calls to Clusters Storage and Client
+- Remote Mounts FS with API calls to Cluster Storage and Client
-- Remote Mounts FS with API calls to Storage Clusters and CLI to Client/Accessing Cluster
+- Remote Mounts FS with API calls to Storage Cluster and CLI to Client/Accessing Cluster
 - Cleanup Remote Mount from Client and Storage Servers
 - Remote Mount several filesystems in same ansible play.
 - Check's and add Remote Filesystems if not already there.
-- Check if remote cluster is already defined.
+- Check's if remote cluster is already defined.
+- Added option for Security mode for communications between the current cluster and the remote cluster (Encryption)
+- Mount filesystem on desired client cluster nodes.
+- Option to specify either Deamon or Admin node name for cluster traffic.

 Limitation